QuentinRa/blog.quentinra.dev/special/ilo/tchat/ide/idea.md

     and
       * write ``org.openjfx:javafx-fxml:16``
-      * select ``download to`` and put it in a **lib** folder at the root of the project (should be the default path anyways)
+      * select ``download to`` and put it in a **lib** folder at the root of the project (it should be the default path anyway)

 JavaFX is now installed, now let's install ``SceneBuilder``.